ResetXPDR/MSFS2020_AutoFPS/README.md

     - Auto TLOD - functions the same way that Auto OLOD does ie. independent of FPS.
       - TLOD will adjust based on an altitude band with a base and top level and with TLOD values defined for each of these altitudes.
       - The app will set TLOD @ Base at or below the Alt TLOD Base (AGL), set the TLOD @ Top at or above Alt TLOD Top (AGL) and interpolate in between.
       - The nominal LOD Step Size can be set to allow users experiencing stuttering issues to try different LOD step sizes to help resolve the issue.
 The default value is 5.
-      - As this function completely ignores FPS, all FPS-related settings are removed from the UI when using this method.
-These are Target FPS, Auto Target FPS, TLOD Min + and Pause on MSFS losing Focus.
+      - When not using TLOD Base +, this method completely ignores FPS hence all FPS-related settings are removed from the UI when using this method.
-      - FPS settling time is also disabled as it does not apply to this automation method.
+      - TLOD Base +
+        - When enabled, a target FPS will be required for the logic to work, which you should set to, or slightly lower than, your FPS cap if you use one.
+        - On activating, TLOD Base + will increase in steps of the original TLOD Base until either TLOD Top is achieved or the FPS cannot consistently achieve the target FPS.
+        - If the latter, TLOD Base + will backtrack to the previous TLOD Base +, where the FPS target was easily achieved.
+        - At any time, if the 10 second FPS trend drops below a small threshold under the target FPS then TLOD Base + will automatically reduce by a step of the original TLOD base, down to zero if necessary.
+In external view, this threshold is greater to account for anticipated temporary FPS dips when scenery gets cached when panning.
+        - If the FPS drops temporarily below the target FPS when taking off and TLOD automatically decreases, an attempt will be made to progressive restorely the lost TLOD should conditions return to being favourable after climbing through Alt TLOD Base.
   - Pause when MSFS loses focus
     - Will stop LODs and, if applicable, cloud quality from changing while you are focused on another app and not MSFS.
     - Particularly useful for when using FG as the FG active and inactive frame rate can vary quite considerably and because FG is not always an exact doubling of non-FG FPS.
-  - TLOD Min with optional +
-    - Sets the minimum TLOD the automation algorithm will use.
+  - TLOD Min - sets the minimum TLOD the automation algorithm will use.
+  - TLOD Min +
     - When + is checked and your system is achieving 15% or greater FPS than your target FPS, then your TLOD Min will increase by 50 - giving you additional graphics quality.
     - TLOD Min + will only activate on the ground or when descending and transitioning from FPS to TLOD priority mode.
 Once activated on the ground, it will remain set so as not to tempt ground texture corruption occurring.
 On descent, if minimum performance can not be maintained for TLOD Min +, it will self-cancel before landing without any sudden TLOD changes.
   -  TLOD Max - Sets the maximum TLOD the automation algorithm will use.